Scarabaeus1031/NEXAH/ARCHITECTURE/REPOSITORY_MAP.md

 It is:

-> a layered system that reconstructs, constrains, and navigates dynamical fields
+> a layered system for **understanding and controlling structured dynamical fields**

 ---